SmashedFrenzy16/smashedfrenzy16.github.io/README.md

 ## Welcome

-# ⬛ Queen Elizabeth II, The Queen Of The United Kingdom Of Great Britain And Northen Ireland Is Dead.
-Long Live The King! ⬛

 Welcome to my open-source webpage.
 It is place of wonder, a space that is filled with enticing projects, by me and some other people that I have collaborated with!
 Take a look at my [GitHub profile](https://github.com/SmashedFrenzy16) for all of my projects.

 ### Major Projects